Ravenslash/Mega-isotherm-project/README.txt

 using Langmuir (and if better optimized in the future other) isotherm models to create a single standardized and more generally representative graph.

+main.py is a simple script for extracting data from the database

+example contains a single example output from main.py and a compressed folder of a collection of them

+scripts contains miscellaneous useful scripts for plotting, model fitting, working with lots of data at once, etc.

 Plans/ideas for improvement:

   1. Finding a way to include liquid-phase adsorption
   2. Accounting for hysteresis in mesoporous materials
   3. Automating the identification of isotherms so far from the model as to warrant special attention

 Common issues: